 In addition, the grantee and its independent evaluator must agree to cooperate with any technical assistance provided by the Department or its contractor and comply with the requirements of any evaluation of the program conducted by the Department.
 This includes providing to the Department or its contractor, an updated comprehensive evaluation plan in a format and using such tools as the Department may require, as outlined in the Cooperative Agreement.
-Expansion grantees' evaluations plans must include a description of how they intend to assess the scaling strategy in addition to measuring impact of the practice.
 Grantees must update this evaluation plan at least annually to reflect any changes to the evaluation.
 All of these updates must be consistent with the scope and objectives of the approved application.